LucaMariani01/groupProject/README.md

 Arc Annotated Sequence (AAS) file, inclueds sequence and bond list, expressed in the format `(i_1,j_1);(i_2,j_2); ... ;(i_m,j_m)` where each index
 `i_k, j_k` is withinthe range `[1,n]` where `n` is the length of the primary sequence and `i_k < j_k`  for all `k`.

+## Requirements
+* *Java 8* or higher
+* *RING software* added to the PATH evironment variable

+## Credits

+RingPdbAnalyzer group project is developed and tested by:

+- Prof. Luca Tesei, Supervisor, University of Camerino
+- Prof. Michela Quadrini, Supervisor, University of Camerino
+- Filippo Reucci, Student, University of Camerino
+- Diego Pennesi, Student, University of Camerino
+- Luca Mariani, Student, University of Camerino